Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

 The counter-move is weirdly specific: practice being seen mid-process.
 Not once.
 Repeatedly.
 Gently.
 On purpose.

-Free Video Training: The 5 Mindset Shifts High Performers Use To Get Unstuck
+Free Video Training: The 5 Mindset Shifts High Performers Use to Get Unstuck

 If you’re reading this while mentally saying, “Yes, but I still feel stuck,” this is for you.
 It’s a short training that shows the five shifts that break perfectionism’s grip—especially the kind that looks like procrastination, overthinking, or endless revision.